ozeebee/euro2012/README.md

 ### User management
 - refactor account creation workflow to include 2 steps user creation : with creation request and validation
+	- create account page with ability to delete user, change pwd
 - ? user picture / gravatar integration
 	==> add tip in register page to create a gravatar
 - ? chat function (with WebSocket impl) ?